StardustDL/aexpy/README.md

 - Main Repository & Implemetation are in [AexPy's repository](https://github.com/StardustDL/aexpy).
 - Documents & Data are in [AexPy's website](https://aexpy.netlify.app/).

+> AexPy also provides a framework to process Python packages, extract APIs, and detect changes, which is designed for easily reusing and customizing.
+See the following "Advanced Tools" section and the source code for details.

 ## Install

 We recommend using our Docker image for running AexPy.
 Other distributions may suffer from environment errors.